adlnet/xAPI-Spec/xAPI.md

 		</td>
 	</tr>
 	<tr><td>related_activities</td><td>Boolean</td><td>False</td>
 		<td>Apply the activity filter broadly.
-Include statements for which
+Include statements for which the object,
-			any property is of type activity and has an id matching the specified activity id.
-			This includes but is not limited to: context.activities and activities referenced in sub-statements.
-This does NOT include activity IDs found in properties that are not of type "activity", such as "extensions".
+		any of the  context activities, or any of those properties in a contained SubStatement match the activity parameter, instead of that parameter's normal behavior.
+Matching is defined in the same way it is for the 'activity' parameter."
 		</td>
 	</tr>
 	<tr><td>related_agents</td><td>Boolean</td><td>False</td>
 		<td>Apply the agent filter broadly.
 Include statements for which
-			any property matches the specified agent or group.
-This includes but is not limited to: authority, instructor, team, agents listed as part of an ad-hoc team, and agents listed within sub-statements.
-This does NOT include agents or groups found in properties that are not of type agent or group, such as "extensions".
+			the actor, object, authority, instructor, team, agents listed as part of a team, or any of these properties in a contained SubStatement match the agent parameter, instead of that parameter's normal behavior.
+Matching is defined in the same way it is for the 'agent' parameter.
 		</td>
 	</tr>
 	<tr><td>since</td><td>Timestamp</td><td> </td>